nfreear/native-html/dialog/position/README.md

 Making modal dialogs accessible is not easy — see the [W3C][wai]’s [dialog.js][] file for the [modal APG pattern][apg] for an example of what’s involved.

-Using a native `<dialog>` for the modal overlays in your web site or app has a number of benefits:
+Using a native `<dialog>` for the modal overlays in your web site or app has significant benefits:

 * A clearly defined [API][dlg],
 * Fully stylable with CSS,
 * [Well supported][cani] by browsers,
 * Built-in [accessibility][], including keyboard and screen reader accessibility.

-If you still prefer a non-native dialog, please consider using a library such as [Kitty Giraudel][kitty]’s [a11y-dialog][].
+If you still prefer a non-native dialog, please consider using a library built with accessibility in mind, such as [Kitty Giraudel][kitty]’s [a11y-dialog][].

 ## Acknowledgements